-Your pet has a heart murmur or an irregular heartbeat doesn’t mean it’s VSD.
-This is why we decided to dedicate an article all about ventricular septal disease in dogs and cats so that if you suddenly find yourself the owner of a pet that develops this condition you’ll be better prepared for what to expect.
+Ventricular septal disease, aka VSD, can strike cats, dogs, and humans!
+But just because your pet has a heart murmur or an irregular heartbeat doesn’t mean it’s VSD.
+This is why we dedicated an article all about ventricular septal disease in dogs and cats so that if you suddenly find yourself the owner of a pet that develops this condition, you’ll be better prepared for what to expect.

 So, without further ado, let’s dive right in!

 As you may know, the heart comprises the right and left ventricles and the right and left atrium.
 The ventricular septum is the wall between the two ventricles.
 The job of it is to help control the blood flow.
 When there is a septal defect, there is a problem with the wall that impacts the blood flow.
 In dogs, the most common type of VSD is subaortic.
 This means it happens below the aortic valve rather than above it.

 The heart’s blood flow can be obstructed in many ways— he disease name changes depending on where and how it is blocked.
 Eft ventricular obstruction is known as subaortic stenosis.

 While it can happen to cats and dogs, it’s a bit more common in cats.
 He tricky thing is that many of them are asymptomatic.
 It has an owner, hat means you won’t notice a difference in your cat. f there are any symptoms, it will be things like breathing problems, exercise intolerance, or coughing. reathing problems like this occur since a left ventricular problem like VSD can cause a problem with blood delivery to the lungs, aka causing pulmonary issues.

 Diagnosis of Ventricular Septal Defect in Pets